harbour/core/utils/hbmk2/doc/hbmk2.gl.md

   - '\.' \(dot\) passed as first parameter will enter the interactive Harbour shell\.

   - \.hb, \.hrb ou \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
 The default core header 'hb\.ch' is automatically \#included at the interactive shell prompt\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 SET EXACT is set to ON\.
+Set\( \_SET\_EOL \) is set to OFF\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
   - Pose usar &lt;Alt\+V&gt; no modo de intérprete interactivo de Harbour para pegar texto dende o portapapéis\.
   - Os valores marcados con \[\*\] poden depender da plataforma anfitriona e/ou da configuración\.
 Esta axuda foi xenerada na plataforma 'win'\.